kitsudaiki/OpenHanami/docs/Inner_Workings/6_misaki.md

     - can see all resources of all users in all projects
     - can manage (create, delete, ...) users and projects.
 This is hard defined by the code and can not be changed by the policy-file
     - an Admin-user can not deleted by him/her self, so at least one Admin does every time exist
-    - the initial Admin, after a rollout of a new deployment, is created by Misaki
+    - the initial Admin, after a rollout of a new deployment, is created by Hanami
     - Admins have per default the role `admin` and the project-id `admin`
 - **Project-Admin**:
     - role is bonded to a specific project